jeffgodwyll/latex-resume/resume.md

     *Android Facilitator*, Summer 2015

     -   Guided 42 Students through a 7-week intensive course on developing android apps, successfully building 5 apps in the process, with 3 teams going on to win awards for their apps on campus.

-    -   Held weekly office hours.
+Also Held weekly office hours.

     *Lead Google Student Ambassador*, May 2013 — August 2014